DevMKhalil/Public/MyStore/README.md

     1 - Header : a folder has header component that Shows in The Header And Navigate between Pages

-    2 - item-list : a folder has item-list Component that shows all items and the child item-list-item component is the single item component and item Service
+    2 - item-list : a folder has item-list Component that shows all items and the child component item-list-item is the single item component and item Service

     3 - item-details : a folder has item-details Component that shows the item in details

-    4 - shopping-cart : has shopping-cart component that shows The shoping cart page and the child component customer-info Component that shows the customer Data and the child component shopping-cart-item component is the single shopping cart item and shopping cart service
+    4 - shopping-cart : has shopping-cart component that shows The shoping cart page and the child component customer-info that shows the customer Data and the child component shopping-cart-item is the single shopping cart item and shopping cart service

     5 - shared : a folder has Item Model that used in all application

     6 - not-found : a folder has not-found Component that apprear when the route is wronge or leade to nothing

-    7 - ConfirmationPage : a folder has Confirmation Page component that shos after the customer check out the order
+    7 - confirmation-page : a folder has confirmation-page component that shows after the customer check out the order

-    8 - appRouting : a file has app routing Module wich has links that route to previouse components
+    8 - app-routing : a file has app-routing Module wich has links that route to previouse components

 # ECommerceApp